 Opt instead for flatter and sturdier shoes.
 Have you ever fallen out of a sandal?
 I have!
 Sandals are as easy as high heels to fall out of if you aren’t strapped in.

-Hold on to the railings when you go downstairs or escalators.
+Hold on to the railings when you go downstairs or on escalators.
 (I learned this in charm school when I was 12-years old)

 If you are even slightly dizzy, sit down on the floor immediately.
 Don’t wait until you faint, as I did on two occasions.